St Andrew's School

 This inspection of the school was carried out under section 5 of the Education Act 2005.

-The inspection of social care was carried out under the Care Standards Act 2000.
+The inspection of residential provision was carried out under the Children Act 1989, as amended by the Care

 |Type of school||Special|